silverwhere/Self-Driving-Car-Nanodegree---Udacity/Project 4 - Behavioural Cloning/README.md

 ![CNN](https://github.com/silverwhere/Self-Driving-Car-Nanodegree---Udacity/blob/main/Project%204%20-%20Behavioural%20Cloning/examples/cnn-architecture.png)Source: [NVIDIA](https://arxiv.org/pdf/1604.07316v1.pdf)

 My goal for this project was to build my regression CNN to output a single output node to predict the steering angle required for a given position on the test track.
 To start, I utilized a CNN Architecture developed by NVIDIA as see above.
+When running the initial model, I achieved a great result in that my car was driving autonomously!
+But in reality it was swerving to the left and the right of the frame  rhythmically.

 A `convolutional layer` that extracts features from a source image.
 Convolution helps with blurring, sharpening, edge detection, noise reduction, or other operations that can help the machine to learn specific characteristics of an image.